InWorldz-Viewer/InWorldz-Viewer/linden/libraries/kdu/README.txt

-Unpack the Kakadu library source into the "source" directory, then build the library, e.g. /kdu/source/coresys
+Unpack the Kakadu library source into the "source" directory, e.g. "kdu/source/coresys" then build the library using the included compiling instructions.

 After compiling Kakadu, binary files will be created in a subdirectory, for example a "linden\libraries\kdu\lib_x86"